nss-copper-dragonflies/BangazonAPI/README.md

 ## Customer Resource
 - Author: Brittany Ramos-Janeway
 - Responsible for the integration tests, controller, and creating the Customer class
+- All tests are passing
+- Methods in the controller are performing
+- Developer is able to GET individual customers, GET all customers, POST new customers, and PUT existing customers

 ## Payment Type Resource
 - Author: Jordan Rosas